Toucaan/toucaan.research/README.md

 1. Semantic layouts with CSS Grids.
 2. Block-scoped typography
 3. Deterministic layouts with `inch:pixel` mappings (Optional).
-4. Support starts at Apple Watch 5 and goes all the way up to projectors and LCD TVs.
+4. Supported Apple Watch 5 all the way up to large projectors & OLED TVs with a modern browser.
 5. Powerful and yet simple reusable classes.
 Like writing style in plain English.
 6. Easy to customize and theme-ify.